SyncfusionExamples/how-to-changing-the-hover-color-for-the-tree-view-item-in-wpf-tree-view/README.md

-# How to change the hover color for the TreeViewItem in WPF TreeView (SfTreeView)?
+# How to change the hover color for the TreeViewItem in WPF TreeView?

 ## About the sample